 Bond yields moved higher, although the yield curve in the US continued to flatten as long dated interest rates moved up less than shorter dated rates.
 This indicates that investors remain unconvinced about the longer term outlook for rate hikes and the prospects for growth.
 Sterling has been volatile.
 Despite the first rate hike by the Bank of England in ten years, the long term outlook remains uncertain.
 The UK has made little progress with the Brexit negotiations and now questions have arisen over the future leadership of the Conservative party.
-The recent fall in the pound has boosted blue chips in the FTSE and highlights the importance of international diversification.
+The recent fall in the pound has boosted blue chips within the UK market and highlights the importance of international diversification.

 Economic indicators suggest that we are now at the late expansion stage in the economic cycle in the US and UK.
 With confidence and employment high, central banks look poised to restrict the growth of money supply.

 Following small increases in interest rates, there are already indications that credit growth is starting to slow down in the US.
 Total bank loan growth has fallen to 3.4% year on year in September, down from 7.9% a year ago.